Frequently Asked Questions

 We bring more than just a doctor and some medication.
 All Mobile Clinics are staffed by local dentists, gynecologists, nurses, and primary care doctors.
 We equip these professionals with the tools and supplies they need so that we can offer more than just a consult.

 - Our Service Learning Trips serve as the first point of contact between MEDLIFE and impoverished communities.
-This introduction may lead to further collaboration through the MEDLIFE Project Fund.
-The MEDLIFE Project Fund supports the development of sustainable development projects via long-term aid in the form of new schools, clinics, and a variety of other development projects.
+This introduction may lead to further collaboration through sustainable development projects such as infrastructure projects, education programs, and more.
 In this way, Service Learning Trips are an essential part of MEDLIFE’s plan to bring sustainable forms of aid to the communities and families we serve.

 For our volunteers: